 “Come on Kairi,” He told her softly, “You’ve got to pull it together.
 What happened in the past wasn’t your fault.
 We are going to get off this island one day and then we will find your home and your family.
 I promise.”

 Kairi sniffled as she looked over at Riku and pulled one of her hands away from Sora to wipe her tear stained cheek.
 She looked into his eyes and began to calm down.
 Taking a deep breath she strained a smile and told her friends, “Thanks.”

 Riku smiled as he patted her shoulder and stood up.
 He waited for Sora to let Kairi go before handing her the green journal.
 As she took it he firmly held onto the book until she looked up at him.
 Once their eyes met he asked, “Are you sure you want to keep looking into this?”

 She looked down at the journal in her hand and momentarily closed her eyes.
 After a few seconds of silence she nodded, “Yes, I need to know.
 I can’t hide from it forever.”

 Accepting her answer, Riku released his hold on the book and absently watched as she put the journal away.
 The three of them stood from the picnic bench and Sora was at Kairi’s side as Riku walked a few steps ahead of them to get the glass door that led into the school.
 He smiled as his friends entered the school as he held the door open for them.
 Before heading in behind them he looked one last time at the island below until he caught sight of the hospital below.
 He was going to have to wait quite a few hours before he could head down there again.
 Sighing in resignation, he turned and walked into the building leaving the island behind him.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Amanda Bivy StoneWrite a Review